 Carpets and Upholstered Furniture

 Ideally, carpets and upholstered furniture should be professionally cleaned just once a year using steam and the proper cleaning products.
-No, this is not an excuse to skip vacuuming carpets and upholstered furniture at least weekly!
-Regular vacuuming keeps dirt and dust from becoming embedded in fibers.
+The annual cleaning is in addition to the task of vacuuming carpets and upholstered furniture at least weekly.
+Regular vacuuming keeps dirt and dust from becoming embedded in the fibers.

 08 of 12

 Slipcovers can give furniture a new look and are much easier to clean than upholstery.
 But it's impractical to remove and replace sometimes complex slipcovers, and you run the risk of shrinking or damaging them if you wash them too much.
 Unless there's an accidental mess on the fabric or your pet sheds on the slipcovers, there's no need to toss them in the washer every week.
 Simply spot clean stains and give slipcovers a thorough cleaning at the end of every season to refresh them.Continue to 9 of 12 below.